BuildOnViction/tomox-sdk/WEBSOCKET_API.md

 **Websocket Endpoint**: `/socket`

-There are 5 channels on the matching engine websocket API:
+There are 6 channels on the matching engine websocket API:

 - orders
 - ohlcv
 - orderbook
 - raw_orderbook
 - trades
+- price_board

 To send a message to a specific channel, the channel the general format of a message is the following: